Where are your participants from?

 What is the fine print?
 What is your cancelation policy?

 TUITION: Tuition balances are due May 15th.
 Tuition covers all activities from arrival at basecamp until departure on the last day of the session with the exception of tax, optional pre and post camp bus fare and optional spending money for camp store items, such as t-shirts, hoodies, maps, water bottles, & stickers, which can be purchased at the end of session BBQ.

 Trip/Travel Insurance: We strongly recommend all families purchase supplemental trip/travel insurance appropriate for youth adventure camps.
 NWL carries robust insurance to cover health/medical care, and it is wise to protect your personal tuition/travel investment accordingly.
-Supplemental insurance can provide reimbursement in the event your child is unable to attend part or all of a program and to cover unexpected medical and associated travel expenses in the unlikely event of illness or injury at camp (particularly non-Canadian families).
+Supplemental insurance can provide reimbursement in the event your child is unable to attend part or all of a program.
+Look for a policy that covers trip interruption and/or unexpected travel expenses in the unlikely event of illness or injury before or during camp.
 This insurance should be purchased at about the same time as enrollment.
-The insurance should specifically cover summer camp and outdoor adventure programs Allianz, Trav Mark, Travel Guard International, and InsureMyTrip.com are a few reputable providers families have used in the past.
+Allianz, Trav Mark, Travel Guard International, and InsureMyTrip.com are a few reputable providers families have used in the past.

 For Bay Trip and LP : A $750 deposit is due with application.
 Tuition is due May 15th.
 Due to the logistics surrounding the remote nature of these expeditions, deposits are only refundable up to February 15th.
 Cancellations made after February 15th forfeit the deposit.
 NWL is not obligated to refund the tuition of any participants who withdraw or are dismissed the day before, the day of, or any time after the first day session begins